Discover DBCC CheckIdent: Top 5 Usage

 NORESEED: This option is used to verify the identification value as it is without making any changes.

-RESEED: You can change the identity column’s existing value by selecting this option and then specifying a new value.
+RESEED: You can change the identity column’s value by selecting this option and specifying a new value.

 NewReseedValue: If you choose the RESEED option, you must supply the identity column’s new beginning value.